Olympus E-P2 versus Olympus E-5

 Both the E-P2 and the E-5 have been discontinued, but can regularly be found used on ebay.
 The E-P2 was replaced by the Olympus E-P3, while the E-5 does not have a direct successor.

-So what conclusions can be drawn?
-Which of the two cameras – the Olympus E-P2 or the Olympus E-5 – has the upper hand?
+So how do things add up?
+Is the Olympus E-P2 better than the Olympus E-5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus PEN E-P2: